-- The version identifier of the standard (in accordance with AAP-03(J) for NATO standards). - The ratification body responsible for the standard (e.g. NATO, ISO, other external military or civilian authority). - The ratification date of the standard. - NATO standards can be found at www.nato.int/cps/en/natolive/71191.htm. - The publisher of the standard, if different to the ratification body (non-NATO standards only, as applicable). - The elements in the architecture which conform to the standard. - Any other supporting information.
+- The version identifier of the standard (in accordance with AAP-03(J) for NATO standards). - The ratification body responsible for the standard (e.g. NATO, ISO, other external military or civilian authority). - The ratification date of the standard. - The publisher of the standard, if different to the ratification body (non-NATO standards only, as applicable). - The elements in the architecture which conform to the standard. - Any other supporting information.